 Overview of CSS Layout

-CSS provides several layout options that allow us to control the position of HTML elements as compared to their default position that would appear in a normal layout.
+CSS provides several layout options that allow us to control the position of HTML elements compared to their default position that would appear in a normal layout.

 Various Layout Techniques